Rem0ld/vscodesheet/README.md

 # AA Good VsCode Cheat Sheet

-This is a two page website that has `index.html`
+This is a one page website that has `index.html`

 Pull requests are welcome!
 To edit locally, install jekyll and run `jekyll serve`